juancastillo0/bootstrap_dart/README.md

 ## Components Gallery

+You can view all the implemented components (and the Dart code) in the deployed page (https://juancastillo0.github.io/bootstrap_dart/).
+The code for the deployed page is in the [`web/bootstrap_examples.dart` file](web/bootstrap_examples.dart).

 ## Cacho Game

+Work in progress.

+A multiplayer board game.
+The code for complete example is in the [`example/` directory](example/).

 # Packages

 This repository contains multiple Dart packages.
+The main bootstrap package and the bindings for external rendering frameworks.

 ## bootstrap_dart